Saghen/blink.cmp/doc/installation.md

 ::: warning
 Blink uses a prebuilt binary for the fuzzy matcher which will be downloaded automatically when on a tag.
-You may build from source with rust nightly.
+You may build from source with rust nightly or use the lua implementation.
 See the [fuzzy documentation](./configuration/fuzzy.md) for more information.
 :::

 ## Requirements